Professor Dominic Shellard

 At DMU, Dominic has placed an emphasis on building creative strategic relationships with key industry and education partners in the UK and overseas, and promoting higher education and universities as a public good.
-This is encapsulated in DMU’s award-winning Square Mile community project, launched by Dominic in 2011, which won the 2014 Guardian University Award for Community Contribution as well as the Mahatma Gandhi International Award 2013, presented to organisations that make a “distinguished contribution” to the community.
+This is encapsulated in DMU’s Square Mile community project, launched in 2011.
+The project won a 2014 Guardian University Award and the 2013 Mahatma Gandhi International Award, presented to organisations that make a “distinguished contribution” to the community.

-Dominic has led the expansion of the international agenda, most notably with the launch of #DMUglobal in 2013.
-This unique initiative will see half of DMU’s students benefit from an international experience during their studies, considerably advancing their employability prospects.
-This is complemented by DMU’s role as the education channel partner for the UK government’s international GREAT festivals of Creativity (Shanghai, 2015) and Innovation (Hong Kong, 2018).
+He has also led the expansion of the university’s international agenda, most notably with the launch of #DMUglobal, in 2013.
+This unique initiative offers all DMU students the opportunity to benefit from an international experience during their studies, considerably advancing their employability prospects.
+This work is complemented by DMU’s role as the education channel partner for the UK Government’s international GREAT festivals of Creativity (Shanghai, 2015) and Innovation (Hong Kong, 2018).